Slick-Telemetry/rearwing/README.md

 - Open up a terminal in your IDE.
   - Your IDE should activate the virtual environment for you automatically.
   - If it doesnt, you can execute the `/Scripts/Activate` script from the virtual environment.
-- Run `uvicorn main:app --reload` to start the server.
+- Run `uvicorn app.main:app --reload` to start the server.
 - Open your browser at `http://127.0.0.1/8000`.

 ### Interactive API docs